Information for Parents

 Truth and Training Club is just what the name implies: teaching boys and girls the truth of God's Word and training them to follow God - serving Him and living lives of grace.
 T&T Club is divided into two age groups:

 Each T&T handbook is structured around four central themes which are supported with memory verses, short Bible studies and other activities.
-Children learn that following Christ is life's ultimate adventure, and begin that journey by completing their "Start Zone" entrance booklet.
-They are then eligible to purchase their uniform shirt - T&T Ultimate Adventure (third and fourth grade) clubbers wear a green and white jersey, and T&T Ultimate Challenge clubbers wear a blue and white jersey.
-Both are customizable - clubbers can decide where to place their award badges.
+Children learn that following Christ is life’s ultimate adventure, and begin that journey by completing their “Start Zone” entrance booklet.
+They are then eligible to purchase their uniform shirt.
+The green and white jersey uniform is customizable – clubbers can choose their award badges and decide wear to place them.

-3rd-4th grade Ultimate Adventure clubbers work together on the same Bible study and memory verse each week, while Ultimate Challenge materials are self-paced.
-We encourage 5th and 6th grade clubbers to complete at least three sections every club meeting so they can finish their handbook during the club year.
-In addition to uniform awards and other incentives, T&T Clubbers can earn special rewards for making good progress in their handbooks:
+All T&T clubbers work together on the same Bible study and memory verse each week.
+We encourage kids to complete at least one section every club meeting so they can finish their handbook during the club year.
+In addition to uniform awards and other incentives, T&T clubbers can earn special rewards for making good progress in their handbooks: